maxyar12/insight-challenge/README.md

      import queue -> import Queue

-If the JSON log_input file is corrupted in the following ways my program can still work if

-any lines of invalid json is skipped alid json without required fields such as 'event_type' is also skipped

-However, my program will break if the json values are incorrect types in the log file.
+If the JSON log_input file is corrupted by invalid json the line will be skipped in my program and there is a printout.
+Walid json without required fields such as 'event_type' is also skipped with error message printed.
+My program will break if the json values are incorrect types in the log file.
 For example, something like "amount":"5g0dk" which cannot be converted to a number will break my program.
 I chose not to implement exception handling due to time constraints, but I could easily handle this issue if needed.
 ---------------------------------------------------------------------------------------------------------------------

 RUN INSTRUCTIONS